Socialisation is a big part of your puppy’s early learning journey. Here are our tips for successful socialisation.

 Don’t rush out to the dog park

-It’s very important that you don’t allow your pup to interact with unknown dogs or visit dog-populated areas outside of the home before they have completed their vaccinations
+It’s very important that you don’t allow your pup to interact with other dogs or dog-populated areas outside of the home before they have completed their vaccinations.

 Puppies aged 8-16 weeks are in a key period for developing social skills, but they have immature immune systems that leave them vulnerable to common, deadly viruses until they’ve received their full course of vaccines.